SylvanFranklin/password/README.md

 - [ ] cleaner layout for passwords
 - [ ] fuzzy find
 - [ ] working copy button __(integration with system clipboard)__
+- [ ] blurring out passwords and click to reveal(frontend as it only exists to hide from other eyes)
 - [ ] hashing storage
+- [ ] password strength meter

 ### Further TODO